2014 United States House of Representatives elections in New Jersey: District 12

 The 12th district is based in Central Jersey and includes parts of Mercer, Middlesex, Somerset and Union counties.
 The district is known for its research centers and educational institutions such as Princeton University, Institute for Advanced Study, Johnson & Johnson and Bristol-Myers Squibb.
-Democrat Rush D. Holt, Jr., who represented the district since 1999, retiring, leaving the seat open.
+Democrat Rush D. Holt, Jr., who had represented the district since 1999, retired, leaving the seat open.